Joseph-18-analyst/ExcelR_Assignments/README.md

 # ExcelR_Assignments

-Assignemnts for various topics covered in the Data Analytics course such as Association Rules,Text Mining,KNN and Random Forests.
+Assignments for various topics covered in the Data Analytics course such as Association Rules,Text Mining,KNN and Random Forests.